 Promoting healthy weight has been one of the top local priorities for Public Health during the past few years.
 As a result, the majority of Wiltshire schools involved in Healthy Schools Plus addressed this issue in the school setting and were able to successfully demonstrate positive outcomes for children, following their interventions.

-Within Wiltshire Council's Obesity Strategy, four priority areas have been identified:
+Within Wiltshire Council's last Obesity Strategy, four priority areas were identified:

 - providing children with the best start in life

 - early intervention and treatment for those overweight

 - changing the environment we live in to ensure healthy food and active choices are the easy and preferred choice.

 Wiltshire Council have launched a Healthy Weight 4 Life e-toolkit which provides a range of information to support people to maintain / achieve a healthy weight across the life course.